farfromguam/tskr/readme.md

 To do
 -----

-[ ] shebang, hashbang - for dropping ruby in terminal call
+[ ] check out shebang(hashbang) - for dropping ruby in terminal call

 [ ] Make a task manager